Mobile Alerting

 Simple Scenario

 The main fire door at the rear of a small office has a Checkit sensor applied to it to ensure that staff are alerted if it is left open.
-An alert is raised if the fire door is open outside of specified times (fire drill routine / office hours) and sent to the CWM app on the mobile phones of the office manager and the security company that oversee the building.
+An alert is raised if the fire door is open outside of specified times (fire drill routine / office hours) and sent to the Checkit App on the mobile phones of the office manager and the security company that oversee the building.
 With the alert a short checklist instructs the team members what to do (including if it can't be closed / is broken / the event happens in the middle of the night) and when anyone updates the checks in the checklist, the others can see the progress.
 The first check in the checklist asks the user to confirm they are looking at the issue and its completion automatically acknowledge the alert so that there is a record and other team members can see it is being worked on and by whom.
 Once the checklist is complete, the Alert is automatically cleared, and all relevant reports updated accordingly.

 Multiple Sensors and Multiple Teams Scenario